EU clarifies how companies can legally pay for Russian gas | Headlines

 It should be understood that "such payments in that currency discharge definitively the economic operator from the payment obligations under those contracts, without any further actions from their side as regards the payment," it said.
 By ending its obligations once it deposits euros or dollars, a company could avoid being involved in dealing with the Russian central bank, which is under sanctions, and which could have been involved in converting the euros to roubles.

 President Vladimir Putin's decree had said a transaction would only be deemed complete after the foreign currency was converted to roubles.
-The Commission did not immediately respond to a request for comment.
+"Our fundamental position remains unchanged.
+The payment process set out in the Russian Decree of 31 March would breach EU sanctions, but there are options available for EU companies to continue paying in euros or dollars in line with the agreed contracts," a Commission spokesperson said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)